Thartvigsen/thartvigsen.github.io/_pages/about.md

 I received my PhD from Worcester Polytechnic Institute where I worked with [Elke Rundensteiner](https://www.wpi.edu/people/faculty/rundenst) and [Xiangnan Kong](https://web.cs.wpi.edu/~xkong/).
 -->
 ### About me
-I am a postdoc in MIT's [CSAIL](https://www.csail.mit.edu/) through the Schwartzman College of Computing.
+I am a postdoc at MIT in the Computer Science and Artificial Intelligence Laboratory ([CSAIL](https://www.csail.mit.edu/)).

 My research focuses on machine learning, data mining, NLP, applications to healthcare, and fairness in AI systems.